shazic/CF-LogGetter/README.md

 ## OUTPUT

-The Output File would be generated with the following name format:
+The Output File would be generated in the same folder with the following name format:
       **cf-logs.D-yyyy-mm-dd-T_hh_mm_ss.txt**